PowChow/datacamp_catDecisionTree/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:cbb6428a5f
 ## Convert Categorical to Numerical Values

+We are almost done with converting string categorical variables to numbers.

+By converting strings to numbers means we are changing unique strings to unique integers.
+For example, `safety_level` variable in cars

+categorical codes are just integer values for the unique items in the given category.
+By contrast, get_dummies returns a new column for each unique item.
+The value in the column indicates whether or not the record has that attribute.

 Use pandas get_dummy method to convert any one variables and join back to dataframe

 *** =instructions